csesoc/projects-constitution/constitution.md

            l) To ensure that an “Application for Affiliation” form accompanied by the minutes of the most recent Annual General Meeting and an updated membership list is submitted to Arc;
-           m) To ensure that the Treasurer submits a Financial Report to the society at the AGM and to Arc and that they have the society’s finances in good order in preparation for Spot Audits by Arc;
+           m) To ensure that the Administration Officer submits a Financial Report to the society at the AGM and to Arc and that they have the society’s finances in good order in preparation for Spot Audits by Arc;
            n) To ensure that Arc is informed of changes to the Executive;
            o) To liase with CSESoc and the club's Executive;
            p) To pass on their knowledge to their successor; and
            q) Other duties as in accordance with the constitution of the society’s guidelines.
-        3.7.2 DUTIES OF THE SECRETARY
+        3.7.2 DUTIES OF THE ADMINISTRATION OFFICER
            a) To be responsible for receiving and replying to all correspondence on behalf of the society;
            b) To organise meetings, agendas (with consultation with the Co-Presidents), and